JaKooLit/NixOS-Hyprland/README.md

 > [!NOTE]
 > This is not purely written in Nix-Language.
 You should check ZaneyOS.
 Link below

+> [!NOTE]
+> hyprland to be installed will be from development branch or known as -git version

 #### 🪧🪧🪧 ANNOUNCEMENT 🪧🪧🪧
 - This Repo does not contain Hyprland Dots or configs!
 Nor Configs are NOT written in Nix.
 Hyprland Dotfiles will be downloaded from [`KooL's Hyprland-Dots`](https://github.com/JaKooLit/Hyprland-Dots) .